No Products in the Cart

 Three terms are commonly used in the medical literature to classify cases of sleep paralysis.

-A type of paralysis where the episodes are unrelated to an underlying diagnosis of narcolepsy, a sleep disorder.
+Isolated sleep paralysis is a type of paralysis where the episodes are unrelated to an underlying diagnosis of narcolepsy, a sleep disorder.

 Multiple episodes of recurring sleep paralysis occur over time.
 In many instances, such two key characteristics are combined to explain a medical condition called recurrent isolated sleep paralysis (RISP), which involves ongoing sleep paralysis in somebody who doesn't have narcolepsy.